Inmate pleads guilty to trying to hire hitman to kill 3

 Federal prosecutors say 21-year-old Mason Stickney, of Newbury, pleaded guilty Wednesday to three counts of using a facility of interstate commerce in the commission of murder-for-hire.

-Authorities say Stickney was an inmate at the Essex County jail in October 2017 when asked another prisoner for help in killing three people.
+Authorities say Stickney was an inmate at the Essex County jail in October 2017 when he asked another prisoner for help in killing three people.
 Prosecutors described them only as “a police officer, a restaurateur from New Hampshire, and a student.”

-The other inmate, who cooperated with authorities, put Stickney in contact with a hitman who was actually an undercover FBI agent.
+The other inmate alerted authorities and worked with them to put Stickney in contact with a hitman who was actually an undercover FBI agent.

 Stickney told the agent how he wanted the victims killed and promised him $10,000 upon his release.
 The targets weren’t harmed.